andycroll/andycroll.com/_posts/2021/2021-09-20-compact_blank-remove-empty-strings-from-array-and-hash.md

 We often have to clean up the values of`Hash`es and `Array`s when parsing parameters, or if our code accepts complex input.
 Ruby provides the `#compact` method to remove `nil` values from an array and (since 2.4) has provided [the same `#compact` method](https://ruby-doc.org/core-2.4.0/Hash.html#method-i-compact) for Hash.

-In addition to `nil` often we’re looking to remove empty strings or other “blank” objects as well.
+In addition to `nil` often we’re often looking to remove empty strings or other “blank” objects as well.

 ## Instead of…